 - To get a list of files you’ve changed, use the status command:

-- To show the changes you’ve made in a line-by-line patch format (which will also be used in exporting patches), use the diff command to output a unified diff of all the changes you made to the source code:
+- To show the changes you’ve made in a line-by-line patch format, use the diff command to output a unified diff of all the changes you made to the source code: